hwu71/MagicMirror/config/README.md

 # Description
 * "ReloadConfigRequestServer.java" implements a config reloading request server that listen to port 2540
 * "ReloadConfigRequestHandler.java" implements a thread that serves a client
+* "generate_config.py" is a configuration file generator that reads configuration data from the Cloud Database and generates a "config.js" file for the given user